Home

 Sherry and Willie were enmeshed in the Portland social scene.
 First and foremost, as master gardeners, they were proud members of the Portland Garden Club.
 In addition Sherry and Willie were serious collectors.
 And their collections were legendary: dolls, vintage clothing, porcelain, ivory, books and antiques.[1]

 Over the years the sisters staged vintage-fashion shows for churches, schools, non-profits hospitals where they gave all of the proceeds as donations.
-Sherry came over one weekend and asked if our family would serve as models for one of their vintage-fashion shows at a Presbyterian Church in the Rose City.
+Sherry came over to our house one weekend and asked if Tracy and our three daughters would serve as models for one of their vintage-fashion shows at a Presbyterian Church in the Rose City.
 I showed up in a tuxedo to escort the women up the stairs to the stage and down.
 Our daughters and Tracy joined five other women who modeled dresses designed in decades from the late 1800s to mid 1900s.
 It was transformative to see my family in such finery; they acted more courteous and effusive.
 The guests were treated with refreshments and dessert, which the Prihars had prepared.
 When we asked Sherry how she and Willie had all of these dresses, she said, “We started collecting the dresses to make clothes for our dolls; we cut out the patterns for the dolls and realized we had some nice vintage dresses that should be preserved in their own right.”

 Vintage dresses from the late 1800s

-One day, when they were in a downsizing moment, they hired an appraiser to look at their collections.
+One day, when they were in a downsizing moment, the Prihars hired an appraiser to look at their collections.
 The Prihar house was a museum with some fine Portland antiques.
-Appraiser Kevin Bowers told us, “I have been a professional estate evaluator for many years and the Prihar sisters are true master collectors of art, furniture, dolls, china, crystal and silver.”
+Appraiser Kevin Bowers told us, “I have been a professional estate evaluator for many years and the Prihar sisters are master collectors of art, furniture, dolls, china, crystal and silver.”
 Sherry invited us over to meet Kevin Bowers one weekend.
 She invited us to place first dibs on some of the Prihar stemwear, steak knives, and sterling silver flatwear from their collections.
-They seemed so excited to know that their lightly-used treasures were going to people they loved.
+They seemed so excited to know that their lightly-used treasures were going to neighbors they loved.

 July 4th Fireworks